Differential Operators and Unifying Relations for 1-loop Feynman Integrands from Berends-Giele Currents: Introduction

-Recently, \cite{Gomez:2022dzk} pointed out that BG currents can also be used to construct 1-loop integrands.
-Precisely speaking, we can take all legs of the BG currents off-shell first, and then ``sew" two off-shell legs to get a loop integrand.
-This work allows us to generalize the proof of the unifying relations at the tree level to the 1-loop level.
-The previous proof at 1-loop level is based on the so-called ``forward limit" \cite{He:2015yua}, which can glue 2 on-shell legs to be a loop in the CHY formalism and obtain the corresponding differential operators for the 1-loop integrand \cite{Zhou:2021kzv}.
-In this paper, we will focus on the unifying relations between the Yang-Mills (YM) theory and the Yang-Mills scalar (YMS) theory at the 1-loop level, and reproduce the differential operators for 1-loop integrands by using BG currents.
-After the discussion for the flat case, we generalize the sewing procedure to the (A)dS case and discuss the relation between the YM theory and the conformally coupling scalar theory with gluon minimal coupled, which is a more concerned case in cosmology.
+A recent study by \cite{Gomez:2022dzk} showed that BG currents can also be utilized to construct 1-loop integrands, which differs from the traditional on-shell methods\cite{Arkani-Hamed:2010zjl,Boels:2010nw,Farrow:2020voh,Cachazo:2015aol}.
+To be precise, we can first take all the legs of the BG currents off-shell and then ``sew" two off-shell legs together to obtain a loop integrand.
+This approach enables us to generalize the proof of the unifying relations from the tree level to the 1-loop level.
+Previously, the proof at the 1-loop level relied on the so-called ``forward limit" \cite{He:2015yua}, which can join two on-shell legs to form a loop in the CHY formalism and obtain the corresponding differential operators for the 1-loop integrand \cite{Zhou:2021kzv}.
+Another method to the off-shell recursion relation at the loop level has been presented in \cite{Lee:2022aiu}, based on the Dyson–Schwinger equation.
+This paper mainly focuses on the unifying relations between the Yang-Mills (YM) theory and the Yang-Mills scalar (YMS) theory (we will give more details of the YMS theory in Section \ref{sec:flatproof}) at the 1-loop level and reproduces the differential operators for 1-loop integrands using BG currents.
+After discussing the flat case, we generalize the sewing procedure to the (A)dS case and explore the relationship between the YM theory and the conformally coupling scalar theory with gluon minimal coupling, which is of greater significance in cosmology.
+An alternate approach to loop amplitudes in AdS can be found in \cite{Albayrak:2020bso}.

-This paper is organized as follows.
-In section \ref{sec:flatprooftree}, we review how to prove unifying relations at the tree level by using BG currents.
-In section \ref{sec:flat}, we review how to sew two off-shell legs of the off-shell BG currents.
-In section \ref{sec:flatproof}, we first discuss how to obtain differential operators from the sewing procedure by an simple example: the scalar theory with a gluon minimal coupling; then we show how to construct a multi-trace YMS current and give a brief proof of the unifying relations between the YM theory and the YMS theory at 1-loop level based on BG recursion.
-In section \ref{sec:ads}, we generalize the sewing procedure to (A)dS and discuss the unifying relations in (A)dS.
+The structure of this paper is as follows.
+In Section \ref{sec:flatprooftree}, we provide a brief overview of the proof of the unifying relations at the tree level using BG currents.
+In Section \ref{sec:flat}, we discuss the procedure of sewing two off-shell legs of the off-shell BG currents.
+Section \ref{sec:flatproof} is devoted to the proof of the unifying relations at the 1-loop level.
+We begin by demonstrating how to obtain differential operators from the sewing procedure through a simple example, i.e., the scalar theory with a gluon minimal coupling.
+Next, we present a brief proof of the unifying relations between the YM theory and the YMS theory at the 1-loop level, based on BG recursions and the construction of the multi-trace YMS currents.
+In Section \ref{sec:ads}, we extend the sewing procedure to (A)dS and investigate the unifying relations in this context.